AbdullahAbdelglil/Product-Management-System/README.md

 ## Features

 ### Create

-- **Create Products**: Effortlessly add new products by filling out a form and clicking the 'Create' button.
+Effortlessly add new products by filling out a form and clicking the 'Create' button.

 ### Read

-- **View Products**: Easily view existing products along with their details within the application.
+Easily view existing products along with their details within the application.

 ### Update

-- **Update Products**: Modify the information of existing products using the 'Update' button.
+Modify the information of existing products using the 'Update' button.

 ### Delete

-- **Delete Products**: Remove products with a single click using the 'Delete' button associated with each product.
+Remove products with a single click using the 'Delete' button associated with each product.

 ### Search

-- **Search Products**: Use the search bar to quickly locate specific products, enhancing navigational efficiency.
+Use the search bar to quickly locate specific products, enhancing navigational efficiency.

 ### Local Storage

-- **Secure Local Storage**: All product data is stored locally within the browser's storage, ensuring data persistence.
+All product data is stored locally within the browser's storage, ensuring data persistence.

 ### User-Friendly Interface

-- **Intuitive Interface**: The application's interface is designed for a seamless and user-friendly product management experience.
+The application's interface is designed for a seamless and user-friendly product management experience.

 ## Technologies